Balqeesqasem/learning-journal/README.md

 * list

 :EMOJICODE:
-@octocat: :smiley: I am so happy to make this page :blue_heart:
+ :smiley: I am so happy to make this page :blue_heart: